An Imperial Palace free event in Autumn

 One thing I must comment on was the weather.
 It was perfect blue skies with a few clouds here and there.
 For a free event such as this, it made perfect walking weather.
 Non-photographers must have loved it too.

 Actually, I sometimes envy non-photographers.
 They look through their own eyes all the time.
-When I go out, I seem to always look at life through my viewfinder.
+When I go out, I seem to look at life through my viewfinder.
 It must be nice to walk and enjoy life at times.
 But breaking my photography habit is impossible.

 Imperial Household Agency building

-The Imperial Household Agency building.
+Imperial Household Agency building.

 What needs improvement at this event?